katopz/gcp-data-engineering-resources/exams/certschief.md

 - [ ] C. Load multiple files at once
 - [ ] D. Create dataset

-> You can toggle Legacy SQL to off using the Web UI.
-> You cannot load multiple files with the web UI, but can with others methods such as the command line.
 <details><summary>ANSWER</summary><b>
 C. Load multiple files at once